 Relaxation and sleep

 Make sure you plan time for rest and relaxation after the event.
 Take it easy and try to get some sleep during the day to speed up your recovery – 20 to 40-minute naps are recommended, any longer than this and you may find it harder to sleep at night.

 Ice and cold water can be used to help relieve any aches and pains you might be feeling after The Big Half.
 Sit in a bath or pool of cold water to ease pain in your legs, or wrap ice in a wet towel to target a particular area.
 Don’t put ice directly on to your skin without a towel because this could cause an ice burn.

 Dealing with aches and pains

 Aches and stiffness after intense exercises are usually caused by delayed onset muscle soreness (DOMS) and will generally improve after 48 hours.
 If you’re still in pain several days after The Big Half, you may have damaged a muscle, joint or tendon.
-Continue to rest and if you’re still in pain a week after the race, visit your GP for professional advice.
+Continue to rest and if you’re still in pain a week afterwards, contact your GP for professional advice.

 Running on soft surfaces

 Running on the road is tough on your body, so when you start exercising again after the race, keep to soft surfaces like grass or even off-road trails to reduce soreness.
 Take care in wet weather as the terrain becomes slippery, and wear footwear designed for off-road training.